-Born in 1900 into a family of potters, this prolific potter worked in Saint Vallier in the Drôme region in south west France from the 1930s to 80s.
+Born in 1900 into a family of potters, this prolific potter worked in Saint Vallier in the Drôme region in south east France from the 1930s to 80s.
 He produced mainly for the tourist market using a series of recognisable glazes in colours ranging from dark blues, greens and beige.
 He also produced some items for liqueur companies.
 His early work is reminiscent of the Art Deco period.
 Pieces are usually numbered and signed ALPHO.
 Despite much success in the early years of production, changing tastes led to the firm being taken over and eventually closed.

 Similar items were produced by Revol and Rhodaceram - both being situated in the Drôme region in southeastern France.